 Upcoming Event at MacRoberts LLP

 As this issue is so high profile as a historic, current and emerging problem within the food sector, MacRoberts have dedicated a morning to discussing these issues with our clients and contacts.
-Details of this event can be found here.

 This article was co-written by Rebecca Henderson, a Solicitor in our IPTC team.